Theragatha - The Verses of the Senior Monks

 Beneath a thicket of bamboos,

-Pārāpariya
+Pārāpariya (3rd)

-In the forest full of flowers,
+in the forest full of flowers,

-921"The behaviour of the monks
+921“The behavior of the mendicants

-These days seems different
+these days seems different

-From when the lord of the world,
+from when the protector of the world,

-The best of men, was still here.
+the best of men, was still here.

 922Their robes were only for covering the private parts,

-And protection from the cold and wind;
+and protection from the cold and wind.

 They ate in moderation,